A Two-Stage Reactive Auction Framework for the Multi-Depot Rural Postman Problem with Dynamic Vehicle Failures: Proposed Approach

-This section describes with an example a feasible solution to the MD-RPP-RRV given by the simulated annealing metaheuristic \cite{md-rpp-rrv} to help the reader better understand the upcoming sections.
+To aid the reader's understanding of the proposed framework, this section presents an illustrative example demonstrating a feasible MD-RPP-RRV solution, the impact of a dynamic vehicle failure, and the subsequent reactive rescheduling process.
 A feasible solution specifies a route for each vehicle.
 A route includes one or more trips, each beginning at a depot and ending at the same or a different depot.
 The capacity constraint limits the length of a trip.
-Although the primary objective of each vehicle is to traverse required edges, a vehicle might need to make a trip without covering any required edges to reposition itself to a more strategically located depot, from which it can more efficiently traverse the remaining required edges in subsequent trips.
+Although the primary objective of each vehicle is to traverse required edges, a vehicle might need to make a trip without covering any required edges, or end a trip at a different depot to reposition itself for subsequent tasks.

-Consider an instance with an undirected graph $G$ that has 8 nodes, 13 edges, 2 depot nodes, and 1 required edge, shown in Figure \ref{case2}{(a)}.
-There is only one vehicle ($V_1$), which begins at the depot at node 1; $C = 7$ time units; and $R_T = 1.1$ time units.
+Consider an instance with an undirected graph $G$ that has 8 nodes, 13 edges, 2 depot nodes (Nodes 1 and 5), and 2 required edges ($(2,3)$ and $(7,8)$), shown in Figure \ref{case2}{(a)}.
+There are two vehicles: $V_1$ starts at the depot at Node 1, and $V_2$ starts at the depot at Node 5.
+The vehicle capacity is $C = 7$ time units, and the recharge time is $R_T = 1.1$ time units.

-Due to the capacity constraint, the vehicle cannot directly traverse the required edge $(7, 8)$ in one trip.
-In a feasible multi-trip route, the vehicle travels from its current depot to another depot (node 5) to move closer to the required edge (Figure \ref{case2}{(b)}), recharges at that depot, and then completes a trip that includes the required edge (Figure \ref{case2}{(c})).

-The first trip \{1-3-5\} takes 6.2 time units for the vehicle to complete.
-Then, the vehicle recharges at node 5, which takes 1.1 time units.
-Finally, the vehicle takes the second trip \{5-7-8-5\}, which takes 4.5 time units to complete.
-Both trips are feasible because each one's duration is less than $C$.
-Completing the route and traversing the required edge requires 11.8 time units, the sum of the trip times and the recharge time.
-Thus, $P_1 = \{ 1-3-5,$ $5-7-8-5 \}$ and $y_1 = 11.8$, which is the time at which $V_1$ reached the depot at the end of the last trip.
-The mission or maximum trip time is 11.8 time units.
+The initial plan assigns one trip to each vehicle. $V_1$ performs the trip $\{1-2-3-5\}$, which covers the required edge $(2,3)$ and ends at Node 5.
+The total duration of this trip is $2.0 + 1.5 + 2.0 = 5.5$ time units, which is feasible ($5.5 \le C$).
+Simultaneously, $V_2$ is assigned the trip $\{5-7-8-5\}$, which covers the required edge $(7,8)$ and returns to Node 5.
+This trip takes $2.0 + 1.5 + 2.2 = 5.7$ time units, which is also feasible.